math-comp/multinomials/README.md

 A Coq/SSReflect Library for Multinomials
 ========================================================================

-  This library is based in SSReflect/MathComp Library version 1.5.
+  This library is based on SSReflect/MathComp Library version 1.5.

 Authors
 ========================================================================